 Welcome to Year Six!

 We are going to be studying and exploring six exciting topics this academic year.
-These topics will be explored through all aspects of the curriculum and have been chosen to ensure children develop and build on key skills in subject areas previously studied.
+Topics will be explored through all areas of the curriculum.
+These are:

 Me Out of Here!